ttddee/CascadeDocs/docs/source/writingshader.rst

 Of course, this is a very simple example, but I hope it helps as an explanation on how to create your own effects in **Cascade**.

 You could now render your image, using a write node.
-You can also save your node setup, including any shaders you created by going to **File->Save Project**.
+You can also save your node setup, including any shaders you created by going to **File > Save Project**.

 If you need inspiration on shaders or you want to figure out how certain effects are implemented, I recommend checking out `Shadertoy <https://www.shadertoy.com/>`_ and `ISF <https://editor.isf.video/shaders?q=&category=&sort=Date+Created+%E2%86%93&page=0>`_.